FrancescoAlosa/francescoalosa.github.io/_pages/workingpapers.md

 # <center> Work in Progress </center>

+The Gendered Effect of Working from Home (joint with Laura Khoury (University Paris Dauphine-PSL) and Youssef Souidi (Institut des politiques publiques))  <br/>
 Estimating the Revenue Effects of Preferential Tax Regimes in Italy. <br/>
 Social Choices with Heterogeneous Risk Preferences.  <br/>